-Greenhouse Gas Emissions Analysis for Rock Spring
+3.1.3 Greenhouse Gas Emissions Analysis for Rock Spring

-Because Master Plans focus on areas that are most appropriate for new or re-development, the increased numbers of housing units and non-residential spaces naturally result in an overall increase in greenhouse gas emissions, and Rock Spring is no exception.
-The carbon footprint estimation for the Master Plan shows a projected increase in total greenhouse gas emissions of about 24% above the existing condition.
-When considered on a per capita basis, however, the carbon footprint estimation shows a decline in per capita greenhouse gas emissions of approximately 15% below than the existing per capita values.
+Because master plans and sector plans focus on areas that are most appropriate for new or redevelopment, the increased numbers of housing units and non-residential spaces naturally result in an overall increase in greenhouse gas emissions, and Rock Spring is no exception.
+The carbon footprint estimation for this Sector Plan shows a projected increase in total greenhouse gas emissions of about 24 percent above the existing condition.
+When considered on a per capita basis, however, the carbon footprint estimation shows a decline in per capita greenhouse gas emissions of approximately 15 percent below the existing per capita values.

-Goals and Objectives
+3.1.4 Goals and Objectives

-The overall goal for environmental planning, as stated in the 1993 General Plan Refinement, is to: "Conserve and protect natural resources to provide a healthy and beautiful environment for present and future generations.
+The overall goal for environmental planning, as stated in the 1993 General Plan Refinement, is to:

+"Conserve and protect natural resources to provide a healthy and beautiful environment for present and future generations.
 Manage the impacts of human activity on our natural resources in a balanced manner to sustain human, plant, and animal life."
 (See page 70 of the General Plan Refinement.)
 To achieve this goal, the General Plan Refinement established 14 objectives for environmental conservation that should be considered in Montgomery County's planning processes.